SuzukiDaishi/sketch_250701a/README.md

 * **Accurate refraction offset**
   Rays refract on entry and exit of the bubble then intersect a distant plane to determine the background UV shift.
+  Steps performed in the fragment shader:
+  1. Build the view ray from the current fragment.
+  2. Refract that ray as it enters the bubble.
+  3. Intersect the inner surface and refract back out to air.
+  4. Project both the original and refracted rays to a far plane.
+  5. Convert their difference to a screen‑space UV offset and sample `bgTex`.
 * **Dispersion** sampled at three wavelengths (R/G/B) using slightly different IOR values (1.333 / 1.340 / 1.348).
 * **Thin‑film** interference uses the glTF `KHR_materials_iridescence` 3‑wavelength cosine approximation.
 * **Warp strength** ≈ `warpScale × (farPlane − lensDepth)/farPlane` so perspective and scene depth influence distortion.